-We respect each patient's personal preferences and values.
-Greene County Medical Center promotes the rights, interests and well-being of our patients.
-It is our policy that these rights shall be respected and no patient whall be required to waive these rights as a condition of treatment.
+Greene County Medical Center and our team members respect the rights, interests and well-being of our patients.
+It is our policy that these rights shall be respected, and no patient receiving care at Greene County Medical Center shall be required to waive these rights as a condition of treatment.

 A Note About Privacy